-Residential and Dementia home facilities are extensive.
+Residential and Dementia care home facilities are extensive.

-- All laundry is done on-site within 24 hours.
-Each resident has their own laundry basket and this is generally taken daily unless preferred otherwise.
-Items are asked to be labelled or initialed so that clothing goes back to the correct room.
+Laundry is done on-site within 24 hours.
+Each resident has their own laundry basket and this is taken daily unless preferred otherwise.
+We request that clothing be labelled or initialled so that clothing goes back to the correct room.
 Clothing is dried and ironed before being returned to our resident.

 Residents generally bring their own towels, although all bed linen is provided.

 We have a visiting hairdresser who comes to the home each fortnight offering a range of services.
 She has competitive prices and is very experienced with the elderly clientele.

 Every 6-8 weeks we have a visiting chiropodist who attends to the residents podiatry needs, again at competitive prices.

 Vision call opticians attend Elmfield House twice a year to do eye tests for all of our residents.
 They are experienced in elderly care.
 Our residents have the opportunity to purchase new glasses as and when their vision changes.

 Elmfield House residential and dementia care home generally use West End Doctor’s surgery with whom we have an excellent relationship.
 The Practice Matron or GP will visit the home any weekday upon request and they create a medical care plan for each resident.